Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_2_plan.md

 ## 2:00-3:30: Programs and files 2

-We have a basic grasp of directory navigation, but what don't we know about `$PATH`?
+We have a basic grasp of directory navigation, but what don’t we know about `$PATH`?
 How does our environment affect our file processing?
 How can we use commands and variables to manipulate files more efficiently?

 Time | Topic | Type
 ---- | ----  | ----